LoopKit/loopdocs/docs/loop-3/features.md

 ## Remote Carb / Bolus

-Loop 3 has a Remote Carb and Remote Bolus feature to enable remote caregivers to better assist the person who needs support managing with Loop.
+Loop 3 includes a feature for remote input of Carbohydrates and Bolus, enabling caregivers who are not physically present to better assist the individual who requires support in managing Loop.

-The author of this feature wrote this [Remote Carb/Bolus Guide](../nightscout/remote-overview.md) documentation.
+The author of this feature wrote this [remote carb/bolus guide](../nightscout/remote-overview.md) documentation.
 Please read carefully and use with the appropriate level of caution.

 !!! warning "WARNING"

     You will be using this feature at your own risk, like any other Loop code you build.
-It is very important you completely read and re-read the [Remote Carb/Bolus Guide](../nightscout/remote-overview.md) before getting started.
+It is very important you completely read and re-read the [remote carb/bolus guide](../nightscout/remote-overview.md) before getting started.

     There are validation and troubleshooting steps for each section of the guide.